vkbo/novelWriter/docs/source/setup_linux.rst

 This is a brief guide to how you can get novelWriter running on a Linux computer.

 There are currently install packages available for Ubuntu and Debian.
-For other distros it is recommended that you download either the full source or minimal package and extract it to a practical location on your system and run the ``setup.py`` script.
+For other distros it is recommended that you download either the full source or the minimal package and extract it to a practical location on your system and run the ``setup.py`` script.